rasoolbux-12/CodeAlpha_Project_Tasks/README.md

 - **IDE:** DEV C++

 ## Example Gameplay
-Welcome to the Number Guessing Game!
+Welcome to the Number Guessing Game!\n
-Guess a number between 1 and 100.
+Guess a number between 1 and 100.\n
 Try to guess the number.
-Best of luck!
+Best of luck!\n

 Enter your guess: 50
 Too high!
 Try again: 25